 Setup of Raman Measurement Parameters

 Define the spectral window ranges to measure the Raman modes characteristic of the sample and solution.
-For the borosilicate glass sample, set the first spectral window range from 200 to 1735 inverse centimeters and the second window range from 2800 to 4000 inverse centimeters to measure the Raman modes of molecular water [1]. ,
+For the borosilicate glass sample, set the first spectral window range from 200 to 1735 inverse centimeters and the second window range from 2800 to 4000 inverse centimeters to measure the Raman modes of molecular water [1].
+Each spectral window is measured for 7 and 2 seconds, respectively, of 5 accumulations.

-SCREEN: To be uploaded by Authors: Opening the Raman measurement parameters setup screen in the software.
+SCREEN: To be uploaded by Authors (67763_2.4.1): Opening the tab ‘Acquisition’ in the Raman measurement software.
 Then, setting the spectral window range from 200 to 1735 inverse centimeters and 2800 to 4000 inverse centimeters.
+Set the acquisition time to 7 seconds for the glass spectral window and 2 seconds for the water spectral window.
+Set the number of accumulation to 5 to achieve the best possible signal-to-noise ratio [2].

 Authors: Acquire screen capture videos for all shots labeled SCREEN and upload them to your project page: https://review.jove.com/account/file-uploader?src=20667763

-Adjust the confocal hole to 600 micrometers to optimize depth resolution [1].
-Set the acquisition time to 7 seconds for the glass spectral window and 2 seconds for the water spectral window, with 5 rounds of accumulation to achieve the best possible signal-to-noise ratio [2].
+Adjust the spectrometer entrance slit width to 200 micrometers and the confocal hole to 600 micrometers to optimize depth resolution, while decreasing the spectral resolution to partially compensate for the intensity loss by closing the confocal hole [1].

-SCREEN: To be uploaded by Authors: Adjusting the confocal hole to 600 micrometers.
+SCREEN: To be uploaded by Authors (67763_2.5.1): Adjusting the entrance slit width to 200 micrometers and the confocal hole to 600 micrometers.

-SCREEN: To be uploaded by Authors: Selecting 7-second acquisition time for the glass spectral window.
-Setting a 2-second acquisition time for the water spectral window and enabling 5 rounds of accumulation.

 Place the neon lamp alongside the beam path of the scattered light [1].